geoffreytools/vite-plugin-glslify-inject/README.md

 npm install --save-dev vite-plugin-glslify-inject
 ```

+The `vite.config.js` corresponding to the above example:
+- we invoke the plugin;
-In your `vite.config.js`, invoke the plugin, pass in your include/exclude patterns and optionally share a path alias pointing to the location of your shaders if you want `.d.ts` files to be generated, and a library preset or configuration to contrl this output.
+- we pass in your include/exclude patterns;
+- we pass a path alias pointing to the location of your shaders for `.d.ts` modules to be generated;
+- we pass a library preset to generate threejs types (in addition to native types) for uniforms.

 ```typescript
 import { defineConfig } from 'vite'